clalancette/OpenNI2/README.md

   - apt-get update
   - apt-get remove -y --force-yes udev
   - apt-get install -y build-essential python libusb-1.0-0-dev libudev-dev openjdk-6-jdk freeglut3-dev
-- Still inside docker, build the release package (note that, instead of running `ReleaseVersion.py` inside `Packaging`, you could just run `make HAS_JAVA=1 release` at the top level):
+- Still inside docker, build the release package
   - cd /tmp/OpenNI2/Packaging
   - ./ReleaseVersion.py Arm
 - If all goes well, there will be a file in the docker container called something like `/tmp/OpenNI2/Packaging/Final/OpenNI-Linux-Arm-2.3.tar.bz2`.
 It's also in the corresponding place in the host filesystem, so it will survive exiting the container.
 That file contains the compiled libraries (importantly, `OpenNI-Linux-Arm-2.3/Redist/libOpenNI2.so`).